Nstamour-art/XogotDocs/Documentation.docc/Manual/editor/command_line_tutorial.md

 --remote-fs-password<password> | Password for remote filesystem.
 --audio-driver<driver> | Audio driver.
 Use--helpfirst to display the list of available drivers.
 --display-driver<driver> | Display driver (and rendering driver).
 Use--helpfirst to display the list of available drivers.
---rendering-method<renderer> | Renderer name.
+--audio-output-latency<ms> | Override audio output latency in milliseconds (default is 15 ms).
+Lower values make sound playback more reactive but increase CPU usage, and may result in audio cracking if the CPU can't keep up --rendering-method<renderer> | Renderer name.
 Requires driver support.
 --rendering-driver<driver> | Rendering driver (depends on display driver).
 Use--helpfirst to display the list of available drivers.
 --gpu-index<device_index> | Use a specific GPU (run with--verboseto get available device list).
 --text-driver<driver> | Text driver (Fonts, BiDi, shaping).
 --tablet-driver<driver> | Pen tablet input driver.
 --headless | Enable headless mode (--display-driverheadless--audio-driverDummy).
 Useful for servers and with--script.
+--log-file | Write output/error log to the specified path instead of the default location defined by the project. <file> path should be absolute or relative to the project directory.
 --write-movie<file> | Run the engine in a way that a movie is written (usually with .avi or .png extension).--fixed-fpsis forced when enabled, but can be used to change movie FPS.--disable-vsynccan speed up movie writing but makes interaction more difficult.--quit-aftercan be used to specify the number of frames to write.

 **Display options**